yoyotv/WIP-simulation/README.md

 Feed sliding function as the controller input to balance the WIP.

-Use hybrid control (CMAC+Robust) to follow the route.
+Use hybrid control (CMAC/BELC+Robust) to follow the route.

 ### Paramater